Everything that went down at Taylor Swift’s Eras Tour concert film premiere

 — Variety (@Variety) October 12, 2023

-Before The Eras Tour movie screening, Taylor Swift made a special appearance in each of the 13 theatres where her film was being shown.
+Before the screening, Swift made a special appearance in each of the 13 theatres where her film was being shown.
 She addressed the crowd, expressing her gratitude.
-In one of the theatres she said, “I wanted to come and say hi to you before you watched the film because honestly, the fact that this tour was such a grand adventure has everything to do with the ways in which you cared about this tour and about these shows.”
+In one of the theatres she said, “I wanted to come and say Hi to you before you watched the film because honestly, the fact that this tour was such a grand adventure has everything to do with the ways in which you cared about this tour and about these shows.”
 She also gave a shout-out to the post-production and editing teams responsible for the film.

 In one of the theatres, the songstress sat with her backup singers to watch the film while the audience sang and danced in delight.
 Earlier, The Grove, the popular shopping centre where the premiere was hosted, announced that it would close for the event on Wednesday.
 Swifties turned up in style, rocking their best “Bejeweled” outfits for the show.
 The upbeat spirits persisted throughout the showing, culminating in a full-fledged dance party to the film’s closer, “Karma.”